Takashiidobe/notes/src/books/designing-data-intensive-applications/transactions.md

 #### No dirty writes

 What happens if a write overwrites an uncommitted value?
-That\'s a dirty write.
+That's a dirty write.

 This helps us avoid these situations:

-- If Alice and Bob try to buy a car: Let\'s say Bob wins, because he wrote to the listings table first so he gets the certificate, but Alice is given the invoice, because she wrote to the invoices table first.
+- If Alice and Bob try to buy a car: Let's say Bob wins, because he wrote to the listings table first so he gets the certificate, but Alice is given the invoice, because she wrote to the invoices table first.